npnothard/npnothard/README.md

 ## 🦖 About Me

-Hello, I’m Yurchenko, a Ph.D. student at Nanjing University, where I am unfortunate enough to be adviced by Prof. Shaowei Wang.
+Hello, I’m Yurchenko, a Ph.D. student at Nanjing University.
 My research lies at the intersection of algorithmic theory and system-level optimization for elastic, time-efficient distributed computing.
 In particular, I design, analyze, and implement scheduling algorithms and systems for edge and on-device environments, supporting both general-purpose and AI workloads.
 My current interests focus on accelerating distributed LLM systems, with an emphasis on on-device Mixture-of-Experts (MoE) serving.